alexstyl/contactstore/docs/index.md

 Contact Store is a modern API that makes access to contacts on Android devices simple to use.

 [The default way of accessing contacts on Android](https://developer.android.com/guide/topics/providers/contacts-provider) is based off ContentProviders.
-Despite powerful, it can be error-prone and frustrating to use.
+Despite powerful, ContentProviders can be error-prone and frustrating to use.

 Contact Store is a refreshed take on the Contacts API.
 It provides solutions to contacts' most frequent use cases and uses modern developer practices for an enjoyable developer experience.